dakotalillie/dakotadacoda-site/README.md

 ## Local Setup

 Pull down this repo, run `npm install`, then `npm run dev`.
-This will start a local development server on port 5000.
-You can also run `npm run build` followed by `npm start` in order to view the production-optimized build, also on port 5000.
+This will start a local development server on port 5137.
+You can also run `npm run build` followed by `npm run preview` in order to view the production-optimized build on port 4137.

 ## Deploying Updates